This site contains no information about the edibility or toxicity of mushrooms.

-Mycena pura, also know as the Poison Radish Ground Mycena, is a small or medium, variable agaric that comes in many different colours, usually with purple tints.
+Mycena pura, also known as the Poison Radish Ground Mycena, is a small or medium, variable agaric that comes in many different colours, usually with purple tints.
 Some are considered separate species or varieties; all smell of radishes.
 It grows typically in wooded and open habitats on humus-rich soil.

 convex or bell-shaped, becoming flattened; the margin lined; bald; moist or dry; typically lilac to purple when young, but often fading or developing other shades.
 Gills